zsmartsystems/com.zsmartsystems.zwave/ZWaveVersionSummary.md

 This file provides a summary of the Z-Wave command class version, summarising the commands, parameters and constants.
 The applicable versions of the command class for command/parameter/constant is provided.

+The report consolidates versions based on parameter names.
+This may not be 100% correct, and does not mean that the same parameter in different command class versions is exactly the same.
+It may have a different size or mask for example.
+If you find error, please report them.

 | Command Class | Command | Parameter | Constant| Version |
 |---------------|---------|-----------|---------|---------|
 | [00] COMMAND_CLASS_NO_OPERATION |  |  |  | 1 |